citrusframework/citrus/src/manual/endpoints.md

 **Tip**
 It is good practice to follow naming conventions when defining names for message endpoints.
 The intended purpose of the message endpoint as well as the sending/receiving actor should be clear when choosing the name.
 For instance messageEndpoint1, messageEndpoint2 will not give you much hints to the purpose of the message endpoint.

 This is basically how to send messages in Citrus.
 The test case is responsible for constructing the message content while the predefined message endpoint holds transport specific settings.
 Test cases reference endpoint components to publish messages to the outside world.
 This is just the start of action.
 Citrus supports a whole package of other ways how to define and manipulate the message contents.
-Read more about message sending actions in[actions-send](actions-send).
+Read more about message sending actions in [actions-send](actions-send).

 ### Receive messages with endpoints